Flowers for Beneficial Insects

 Annual Flowers for Beneficial Insects

 Alyssum -- Masses of tiny white, pink or purple flowers that attract beneficial insects like parasitic mini-wasps and hoverflies.
 Basil -- A popular herb with flowers for beneficial insects and bees.
 The aromatic foliage may repel tomato hornworms and aphids.
+Borage -- Hardy annual herb that is highly recommended for bee forage.
+The edible flowers are nice to have for the kitchen.
 Calendula -- Orange, apricot or yellow flowers.
 The petals are edible.
 Attracts hoverflies and bees.
 Easy to grow from seed.
 California Poppy -- Native wildflower that blooms in a wide range of colors.
 Heat and drought tolerant.
 Attracts bees and hoverflies.
 Centaurea cyanus (Cornflower) -- Colorful flowers for beneficial insects, including bees, ladybugs, lacewings, hoverflies, and parasitic mini-wasps.
 Easy to grow from seed.
 Cosmos -- Showy flowers that attract beneficial insects, including lacewings, hoverflies, parasitic mini-wasps, and predatory beetles.
 Easy to grow from seed.

 Perennial Flowers for Beneficial Insects